doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 There are many nitty gritty details when working with PHPs DateTime instances.
 You have to know their inner workings pretty well not to make mistakes with date handling.
-This cookbook entry holds several interesting pieces of information on how to work with PHP DateTime instances in Doctrine 2.
+This cookbook entry holds several interesting pieces of information on how to work with PHP DateTime instances in ORM.

 DateTime changes are detected by Reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~